CrowdStrike/Cloud-AWS/Agent-Install-Examples/Terraform-bootstrap-s3/README.md

 ### Step 2 Deploy the template:
 Once the terraform.tfvars file has been updated and the sensor download file added to the bootstrap folder, you are ready to deploy the terraform template.

-* Run terraform init

-from the command line of your local machine cd to the directory where the template folder structure resides and run the following command:
+From the command line of your local machine cd to the directory where the template folder structure resides and run the following command:
 ```bash
 terraform init
 ```